High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Technical testing involving 1,000 cycles shows that premium sprays achieving 3.4 MPa tensile strength perform best on degreased aluminium surfaces of 0.1 micron roughness.

-Using metal bonding adhesives designed for structural stability over 24 months prevents the gradual separation of 0.1 mm often seen in lower grade aerosols failing at 30 degrees Celsius.
+Creep resistance ensures the bond doesn’t fail or deform when subjected to a continuous 2.0 Newton load over 12 months.
+Using metal bonding adhesives designed for structural stability over 24 months prevents the gradual separation of 0.1 mm, often seen in lower-grade aerosols failing at 30 degrees Celsius.

 Temperature Performance Ranges

-Standard spray adhesives rated for 20 degrees Celsius often fail or soften significantly when machinery heat exceeding 40 degrees Celsius causes the substrate to reach 50 degrees Celsius.
+Thermal resistance up to 110 degrees Celsius is critical for metal components that require 100% reliability when exposed to direct sunlight, which can deliver 1,000 W/m2 of heat.
+Standard spray adhesives rated for 20 degrees Celsius often fail or soften significantly when the machinery’s heat exceeds 40 degrees Celsius, causing the substrate to reach 50 degrees Celsius.

-High performance metal adhesives withstanding 110 degrees Celsius must endure intermittent thermal peaks of 10 minutes without losing structural adhesion of 3.4 MPa.
+High-performance metal adhesives withstanding 110 degrees Celsius must endure intermittent thermal peaks of 10 minutes without losing structural adhesion of 3.4 MPa.

-Cold resistance down to -5 degrees Celsius is vital for metal bonds in unheated UK warehouses reaching 2 degrees Celsius during winter months.
+Cold resistance down to -5 degrees Celsius is vital for metal bonds in unheated UK warehouses, which can reach 2 degrees Celsius during the winter months.
+Brittle failure at -10 degrees Celsius occurs if the adhesive lacks the necessary 150% elongation to accommodate the 0.2 mm thermal contraction.

 If you need specific advice on selecting adhesive sprays